aws/s2n-tls/README.md

 CTEST_PARALLEL_LEVEL=$(nproc) make -C build test
 ```

 ## Have a Question?
 If you have any questions about Submitting PR's, Opening Issues, s2n-tls API usage, or something similar, we have a public chatroom available here to answer your questions: https://gitter.im/awslabs/s2n

 Otherwise, if you think you might have found a security impacting issue, please instead follow [our Security Notification Process.](#security-issue-notifications)

+## Documentation

+s2n-tls uses [Doxygen](https://doxygen.nl/index.html) to document its public API.
+The latest s2n-tls documentation can be found on [GitHub pages](https://aws.github.io/s2n-tls/doxygen/).

+Documentation for older versions or branches of s2n-tls can be generated locally.
+To generate the documentation, install doxygen and run `doxygen docs/doxygen/Doxyfile`.
+The doxygen documentation can now be found at `docs/doxygen/output/html/index.html`.

+Doxygen installation instructions are available at the [Doxygen](https://doxygen.nl/download.html) webpage.

 ## Using s2n-tls